Maryland company promotes empanada tradition while giving Latin workers a job

 “Training and supporting employees, providing opportunity, good wages and treating everybody with respect, are the bedrock of our company culture,” Womack says.

-Employees wearing green Bouffant caps indicate that they are new to the plant.
-“It shows they are in training and they get more help,” Womack says that employees wearing a red Bouffant are pod leaders.
-Those visual cues help everyone because they know who needs help or where to get it.
+Employees wearing green bouffant caps indicate that they are new to the plant.
+“It shows they are in training and they get more help,” Womack says.
+Employees wearing a red bouffant cap are pod leaders.
+Those visual cues help everyone because they know who needs help or where to get help.
 Womack says there is no shame in seeking it, it’s one of the company's values.

 Building a brand and a social enterprise